Skip to main content

 “All you people care about is the match that happened a week ago; look at what is happening in the cyclone.”
 The older man, Bapi Da, who had just put away his newspaper, rebuked.
 He had a thick moustache above his thin lips and a pot belly typical of a middle-aged Bengali man.
 “Will the captain of India come to feed the people of Sunderban?”
 The younger men grew quiet.
 Some acted like they were busy checking their watches, and others straightened their Panjabis.

 “We need someone to send help to the Sunderbans.
 It will be good publicity.
 The Adivasi villages are all flooded by the cyclone, and the poor people there are suffering.”
 Bapi spoke again, shaking his head.
 “Not even two years left for the next election.
-We must prepare well, and there is no better place to start than from rural voters.”
+We must prepare well, and there is no better place to start than with rural voters.”
 Poritosh nodded.

 “But the headquarters…”